-Plan assets invested in joint investment trusts in trust banks managed so as to maintain a predetermined return rate and are deemed as plan assets that do not have a quoted asset composition, accepting a certain level of tolerable risk market price in an active market.
-Life insurance general which is reviewed every year.
-Asset compositions are deteraccounts represent the pension assets managed by the genmined by category of investment assets.
-Investments in eral accounts of life insurance companies, which usually assets which have a higher degree of correlation with fluctuations in the value of the defined benefit obligation guarantee principal amounts and interest. are considered when reviewing the asset compositions.
-The The Group's plan asset management policy aims to maintain sustainable earnings over the medium to long policy allows to adjust the weight of risk assets as a tempoterm in order to secure payment for future defined benefit rary solution by following corporate rules, when unexpectliabilities, as prescribed by corporate rules.
-Assets are ed situations occur in the market environment.
+The Group's plan asset management policy aims to maintain sustainable earnings over the medium to long term in order to secure payment for future defined benefit liabilities, as prescribed by corporate rules.
+Assets are managed so as to maintain a predetermined return rate and asset composition, accepting a certain level of tolerable risk which is reviewed every year.
+Asset compositions are determined by category of investment assets.
+Investments in assets which have a higher degree of correlation with fluctuations in the value of the defined benefit obligation are considered when reviewing the asset compositions.
+The policy allows to adjust the weight of risk assets as a temporary solution by following corporate rules, when unexpected situations occur in the market environment.
 Significant actuarial assumptions were as follows: